Articles about website spoofing, cybersecurity trends, and how to protect your costomers from hackers.

 PSD2 opens up a Pandora’s Box of security risks and questions for any bank doing business in the EU.
 Under GDPR, multinational corporations must make every effort to provide “reasonable security” mechanisms to protect personal data.
 This extends to spoofed sites that the organization never even knew about.
 In this new era of data privacy reform, not knowing about a cyber-attack doesn’t keep your organization protected from fines.
 It’s time to rethink the way we approach detection and mitigation of web spoofing incidents.

-A common approach to detecting website spoofing has been to search for brand images and relevant content from the copied site.
+A common approach to detecting website spoofing for financial institutions has been to search for brand images and relevant content from the copied site.
 Domain registration monitoring fails to help organizations detect spoofing early in the lifecycle of an attack, before data is stolen.
 Further, this approach does nothing to help businesses understand how long the fake site has been active, and most importantly, how many customers or employees may have been victimized.
 The two biggest challenges of all – who initiated the attack and deterring the adversary from trying it again – are completely left out of the mitigation process.

 A more sensible approach is to focus on early detection and a smarter mitigation strategy that is painful to the attacker and provides actionable data for targeted organizations.